AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-find-work.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: 4abb3257-5f6a-45f6-933b-f3bfb3728f1c
 ---
-# Find your work using the Adobe Workfront plugin
+# Find your work using the [!DNL Adobe Workfront] plugin

-Find the work assigned to you in Adobe Workfront without leaving the following Adobe Creative Cloud applications:
+Find the work assigned to you in [!DNL Adobe Workfront] without leaving the following [!DNL Adobe Creative Cloud] applications:

 {{cc-app-list}}